 Just mooching around without obligations to anyone else and enjoying ourselves simply.

-I am making sure that at least one weekend a month we just hang out together at home.
+I am making sure that at least one weekend a month we just hang out together, as a family, at home.

-How often do you sit down during the day and do nothing.
-Or just read a book.
-Errr … never!!
+How often do you sit down during the day and do nothing?

 On the few occasions I watch TV I’m still “doing” something at the same time.